-Graduation rates and retention rates are often critical to deciding if a college is a good fit.
+College graduation rates and college retention rates are often critical to deciding if a college is a good fit.
 After all, every student should enroll with the intent of staying at that institution and eventually graduating with a degree.

-While admit rate tells us what percentage of students get in, a college’s retention rate tells us what percentage stay in school and the graduation rate tells us what percentage finish their degree.
-When making a substantial investment of both time and money, this is important information to know.
+While the admission rate tells us what percentage of students get in, a college’s retention rate tells us what percentage stays in school and the graduation rate tells us what percentage finishes their degree.
+When making a substantial investment of both time and money, this is also important information to know.

 Understanding college graduation rate and retention rate when comparing colleges

 In order to fully appreciate this information, you must first have a framework for understanding it.

 Knowing the national averages will give you a good barometer for comparison.
 The national average for retention rate is about 61.1 percent.
 That is, 61% of freshmen nationally return to their school to enroll in the following fall (2016 data).

 Graduation rates are actually reported 2 ways, as the percentage of full-time students who graduate in 4 years and as the percentage who graduate in 6 years.
 The percentage of students who graduate in 6 years is also a federal government reporting requirement.
 Any school that awards federal student aid dollars (which is just about all of them), is required by the Student Right to Know Act, to supply the federal government with certain information, including the percentage of students who graduate within 150% of the typical time to a degree (or 6 years at a 4 year college).
 In 2012, the national average for full-time students at 4-year degree-granting institutions was 59 percent.
 So, 59% of students graduated in 6 years, nationally.